c0di/testpythonrust/content/pybites-search-in-rust.md

 ## Some things I learned

 - How to make requests with `reqwest` (and `tokio` for async requests)
-- How to cache requests with `cached`
+- How to cache requests with `cached` (note that this is a simple in-memory cache so it turned out to not be that useful for this script, in a later revision I added manual memoization, see [this post](/pybites-search-caching-serde-json))
 - How to use `serde` to deserialize JSON
 - Handle command line arguments
 - Use `regex` to search for a term in a string